Search & Find

 This guide is primarily intended for upper-level undergraduates doing in-depth research, or for graduate students and faculty.

 - Get to know bibliographic records.
-They are your friends.
+They're your friends.

-- Don't do it alone: Use library services (ILL, Librarians, Reference desks, Chat, etc.)
+- Don't do it alone: Use library services (interlibrary loan, librarians, reference desks, chat, etc.).

-- Use Union lists: learn what is "out there"
+- Use Union lists: Learn what's "out there."

-- If you find what looks to be a promising source, don't give up on it
+- If you find a promising source, don't give up on it.

-- Join academic listservs They are an invaluable resource (for now and later).
+- Join academic listservs.
+They're an invaluable resource (for now and later).